 Most of us have called our bank and inquired about the charge; Few are lucky enough to receive the credit after their first inquiry.
 The representative may deny your request initially, but you should now ask to speak to a manager.
 The #1 mistake people make when calling their bank is only speaking to a representative.
 These employees have zero authority and are no more than mere automatons.
 Here’s what you have to do.

-5 Steps to Reversing Your Overdraft Fees
+5 Steps to Get Overdraft Fees Waived

 - Contact your bank and ask to speak to a representative.